JLC2141/intro_to_cli/README.md

 ![list_lh](images/list_lh.png)

 Ah, much better!
-The h flag outputs file/directory size in human-readable format.
+The h flag outputs file (or directory) size in human-readable format.
 We see, for example, that the resources directory is 4.0K or 4 kilobytes.
 Larger files/directories will have a M or G designation for megabytes or gigabytes, respectively.

 > [!TIP] <br>
-> Other useful flags for the list command include -S (sort by size) and -t (sort by time)
+> Other useful flags for the list command include -S (sort by size) and -t (sort by time). <br>
-> Other commands we'll learn throughout this tutorial also have flags
+> Other commands we'll learn throughout this tutorial also have flags.

 As stated in the beginning, we are in the intro_to_cli directory and just listed its contents.
 But what if I wanted to list what was in the resources directory?
 Enter the following command: